 Véhicule Magazine: The Rise & Fall of Ben Kramer

 Excerpt from Paradise Lost: The Rise and Fall of Ben Kramer.
-Full story in Véhicule 2020.
+Read the full story in Véhicule Magazine.

 “Anglos tend to work the marijuana trade, while the cocaine market is controlled by Colombians and Cubans.
 No matter what their specialty, the illegal entrepreneurs can be easily spotted.
 Young Anglos wearing scruffy Levi’s and T-Shirts, gold Rolex watches and ropes of gold chain sit around the marinas waiting for the next call from a mother ship.
 Current pay for one night’s work piloting a ‘Cigarette’ averages $50,000, while the wages for unloading the bales are $5,000 to $10,000 a night.”